jzohrab/lute-manual/src/install/install.md

 <!-- Tab content -->
 <div id="PipScriptWin" class="tabcontent piptab">

 > **Note:** The below instructions are a rough guide only.
 Your system may have different folders or a different python, so don't just copy-paste these commands blindly.
 If you need it, you can take a look at some [more detailed instructions](./more-details/index.html).
+The YouTube channel is4ndroide made a *great* video on [installing Lute for Windows](https://www.youtube.com/watch?v=qtClbRqBiEM).

 ```
 cd "C:\My Documents"